 What to Expect

 Urgent Care is equipped to provide clinical services and relevant diagnostic testing as appropriate.
-If you have a serious condition that cannot be fully evaluated or treated at HUHS, we will arrange to transfer you to a hospital emergency room.
-In the event that you are transferred, be sure to contact Member Services or your medical insurance company regarding coverage.
+If you have a serious condition that cannot be fully evaluated or treated at HUHS, we will arrange to transfer you to a hospital emergency department.
+In the event that you are transferred, be sure to contact Member Services or your health insurance company regarding coverage.